CS3550/Fall2020/Interview.md

 Who is the trusted third party in credit card transactions?

-How are cryptocurrency and creditcard transactions different?
+How are cryptocurrency and credit card transactions different?

 What is the trusted third party in crytocurrency transactions?

-How is anominity preserved in crytocurrency transactions?
+How is anonymity preserved in crytocurrency transactions?

 What is the block chain in cryptocurrency?